nais/doc/security/auth/azure-ad.md

 - application `app-b` running in the namespace `other-namespace` in the **same cluster**
 - application `app-c` running in the namespace `other-namespace` in the cluster `other-cluster`

-## Administration

-### Owner Access

-Generally, configuration of the Azure AD client should be done through [`nais.yaml`](#configuration).
-In most cases you will not need to configure the application through the [Azure Portal] at all.

-Access is limited in accordance with the principle of least privilege.

-Rules:

-1. If your Azure AD client exists in the default (`nav.no`) tenant, your [team]'s owners will automatically be given owner access.
-2. Otherwise, the application will not be assigned any owners.
-3. Special cases such as extra permissions are manually handled on a case-by-case basis.

-If you are not registered as an owner in your team, you should either have an existing owner promote you or have them perform whatever you need.

-### Deletion

-The Azure AD client will be deleted whenever the associated `Application` resource is deleted.

-In other words:

-1. If you delete your NAIS application using `kubectl delete app <my-app>`.
-2. The Azure AD client is also deleted.

-If you _recreate_ the application and client in Azure AD, the _client ID_ in Azure AD will have a **new and different** value.

 ## Usage

 {% hint style="info" %}